QuocBaoNNguyen/cse15l-lab-reports/cse15l-lab-report-FIVE.md

 ProcessProfiles.java- Program that processes and prints the user profile data(name and email)

-run.sh- Bash script that will compile and run the `ProcessProfiles.java` program
+run.sh- Bash script that will compile and run the `ProcessProfiles.java` program.
+Also compiles `UserProfile.java`.

 All are in the `/home` directory